sferrini/sferrini.github.io/_posts/2016-07-30-pwnable-kr-uaf.markdown

 - `use` performs a call to the `introduce` method for both objects.
 - `after` allocates an arbitrary sized array (the size is passed in `argv[1]`) and reads the content of the passed file (`argv[2]`)  into it.
-- `free` performs a `delate` call to the two objects previusly allocated.
+- `free` performs a `delete` call to the two objects previously allocated.

-As we can easly immagine, if we `free` and then `use` we will get a __Segmentation fault__ because we are trying to dereference the two deallocated objects.
+As we can easily imagine, if we `free` and then `use` we will get a __Segmentation fault__ because we are trying to dereference the two deallocated objects.
 Instead we are going to allocate an object with a crafted vtable pointer in order to point the `introduce` function to `give_shell`.

-Now let's debug the binary in order to understeand whats happen at binary level:
+Now let's debug the binary in order to understand what's happen at binary level:

 ```nasm
 $ gdb uaf